feature-image

 USA Today via Reuters

 140-89 in Atlanta.
-The New York Knicks showed no mercy towards the Hawks.
-The Big Apple, led by a balanced attack by OG Anunoby and Mikal Bridges, ended the series with a historic win.
-They handed the Hawks their worst loss in franchise history.
-By halftime, everybody knew the outcome.
-However, Shaquille O’Neal was still trying to revive Atlanta, live from the city.
+The New York Knicks showed no mercy toward the Hawks.
+The Big Apple, led by a balanced attack by OG Anunoby and Mikal Bridges, went on to end the series with a massive win.
+They handed the Hawks their worst loss in franchise history since their move from St. Louis to Atlanta.
+And by halftime, everybody knew the outcome.
+However, a usually health-conscious Shaquille O’Neal was still trying to revive Atlanta, live from the city.

 Watch What’s Trending Now!

 While on Inside the NBA, Shaq brought out his old wing suit to predict the Hawks would defeat the Knicks in the first round.
-Just a week after re-introducing the prop, the Big Diesel witnessed their worst playoff performance in franchise history.
-The Atlanta Hawks couldn’t breathe, scoring just 36 points in the first half.
-So Shaq tried one final act to give the team some life.
+But just a week after re-introducing the prop, Big Diesel witnessed their worst playoff performance.
+Atlanta couldn’t breathe, scoring just 36 points in the first half.
+Low scores can sometimes be fun, but not when your opponents dump down 83 points in the same time.
+So, Shaq tried his final act to give the team some life.

 ADVERTISEMENT

-The four-time NBA champion brought out a small Hawks soft toy during Inside the NBA.
+The four-time NBA champion brought out a small Hawks soft toy.
 The Big Aristotle performed CPR.
 He pushed on the toy’s chest, checked for signs of a pulse.
-Even his massive hands couldn’t do the trick.
-Kenny Smith waved a literal white flag, while Shaquille O’Neal confirmed there was no life in the Atlanta Hawks.
+Even his massive hands couldn’t do the trick!
+Kenny Smith waved a literal white flag, while Shaq confirmed there was no life left in the Hawks.

 ADVERTISEMENT

-Shaquille O’Neal held a funeral for the Hawks.
-He pulled out a miniature casket, placed the Hawks’ soft toy inside, and sang the bird’s cry one last time.
-This was over, and there were never any doubts.
-Inexperience got to the Hawks.
-Their leading scorer in the series, CJ McCollum, only managed 11 points.
-Without his leadership, everything blew up.
+He held a funeral for the Hawks… He pulled out a miniature casket, placed the Hawks’ soft toy inside, and sang the bird’s cry one last time.
+“I’m gonna miss you, Harry,” O’Neal said jokingly, shutting the lid on Atlanta’s mascot, Harry the Hawk.

 ADVERTISEMENT

-The Knicks advance with a dominant Game 6 win
+The Knicks mercilessly tear through with a dominant Game 6 win

 The Atlanta Hawks created a genuine opportunity for themselves when they went up 2-1 against the Knicks.
 Their athleticism and grit seemed to make New York uncomfortable.
 However, the young Hawks team probably didn’t expect that would be the last time they would celebrate a win in this series.